 Stories of Success

 The Next Generation at Duke

-By reducing the use of unnecessary or potentially avoidable tests and treatments, Duke Health leaders intend to improve the care their patients – and all North Carolinians – receive.
-To achieve that, the Choosing Wisely effort led by the North Carolina Healthcare Quality Alliance, with Duke as a key participant, aims to improve patient and clinician education, transform system processes, and foster community-based dialogues between patients and clinicians about making smarter health care choices.
+By reducing the use of unnecessary or potentially avoidable tests and treatments, Duke Health leaders intended to improve the care their patients – and all North Carolinians – receive.
+To achieve that, the Choosing Wisely effort led by the North Carolina Healthcare Quality Alliance, with Duke as a key participant, aimed to improve patient and clinician education, transform system processes, and foster community-based dialogues between patients and clinicians about making smarter health care choices.

-“I definitely think that being a resident gives me a unique perspective on the project,” says Alyson Shogan, MD, MBA.
+“I definitely think that being a resident gives me a unique perspective on the project,” said Alyson Shogan, MD, MBA.
 “I’m still forming the way I practice and approach discussions with patients.
 And as a resident, I’m in education and training on a day-to-day basis.
 So whether it’s lectures, or group projects, or even one-on-one teaching, I’m always working on which teaching methods work best, and how they can integrate into the physicians’ already busy day, all under the scope of Choosing Wisely.”